Publish JFrog CLI Plugins to a Registry

-Publish a JFrog CLI plugin to the plugins registry.
+Publish a JFrog CLI plugin to the JFrog CLI Plugins Registry.
 You run this command from the plugin's directory.

 Synopsis